 Back on planet earth, we moved on to Becoming Jewish: Warhol’s Liz and Marilyn.

-The public personas of Elizabeth Taylor and Marilyn Monroe were constructed, but when they converted to Judaism, the change for both women was personal and profound.
+they converted to Judaism, the change for both women was personal and profound.
 Becoming Jewish: Warhol’s Liz and Marilyn draws parallels between the actresses’ identities as Jewish women and Warhol’s exploration of their celebrity through his image-making.

 “Marilyn was a myth,” wrote the journalist Max Lerner in 1962.
 “And Liz is a legend.”
 Andy Warhol’s iconic portraits of Marilyn Monroe and Elizabeth Taylor reflect this sentiment.
 Elizabeth and Marilyn enthralled him: they were beauty, success, and fame personified.